Built for the still

 Drizly and Reserve Bar are order-fulfillment channels, not brand channels — your distillery's story never appears, and you pay a distribution margin with nothing to show for it

 Drizly (now folded into Uber Eats) and Reserve Bar exist to move bottles efficiently from warehouse to doorstep.
 They are genuinely useful as retail channels — for consumers who already know what they want.
 But they are catastrophic for brand-building.
-Your small-batch bourbon, the one you've been nursing through a five-year rickhouse rotation with quarterly angel's share measurements and a carefully documented mash bill of 68% corn, 20% rye, and 12% malted barley, appears on Drizly as a product listing with a SKU, a price, and whoever writes the platform's category copy.
-The backstory of the batch — the cooperage selection (American white oak, #3 char), the entry proof (110), the rickhouse position that exposed the cask to the widest seasonal temperature swing in your facility, the ester and congener profile that developed over 60 months — none of it appears.
-Reserve Bar's model is similar: a premium marketplace with professional product photography and editorial features for the biggest names, but for independent craft producers the listing is utilitarian.
-You get distribution visibility, but the story that differentiates a boutique small-batch bottled-in-bond expression from the commodity shelf remains invisible to the consumer who might pay a premium if they understood what went into it.
-A VeloCMS craft distillery blog publishes the full production narrative: the rickhouse photographs, the quarterly tasting notes documenting the spirit's evolution from new-make through each year of aging, the mash bill and yeast strain and fermentation temperature decisions that define the character of your distillery's house style.
+Your small-batch bourbon appears on Drizly as a product listing with a SKU, a price, and whoever writes the platform's category copy.
+The backstory of the batch — the cooperage selection, the entry proof, the rickhouse position — none of it appears.
+A VeloCMS craft distillery blog publishes the full production narrative: the rickhouse photographs, the quarterly tasting notes, the mash bill decisions that define your house style.
 Your story, indexed under your own domain, discovered by the whiskey enthusiast running a Perplexity search for single-barrel bourbon producers in your region.

 WhiskyAdvocate and Distillery Trail are media publications, not producer tools — editorial placement is uncertain, expensive, and someone else's content strategy, not yours